 In honor of former RFF President Joseph L. Fisher, RFF awards academic fellowships in support of doctoral dissertation research on issues related to the environment, natural resources, or energy.
 Awardees will be invited to give a presentation of their research at RFF, for which RFF will pay reasonable travel expenses.

 RFF’s primary research disciplines are economics and other social sciences, and proposals originating in these fields will have the greatest likelihood of success.
 Proposals from the physical or biological sciences must have an immediate and obvious link to environmental policy matters.
-The application for the 2016–2017 academic year will be posted in early 2016 on the Careers page.

 This fellowship supports graduate students in the final year of their dissertation research.
 Fellowship applicants for 2016–2017 must expect to complete all requirements for their doctorate by the end of summer 2017.
 Applicants must also have completed the preliminary examinations for their doctorate prior to the application deadline.
 This requirement will be strictly enforced.